aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-resources/resource-cost/_index.md

 The [Resource ](https://apireference.aspose.com/cpp/tasks/class/aspose.tasks.resource/)class is used to manage costs related to a resource:

 - Cost represents a resource's total project cost across all assignments (decimal).
-- Bcwp represents the budgeted cost of work performed by a resource (double).
+- BCWP represents the budgeted cost of work performed by a resource (double).
-- Bcws represents the budgeted cost of scheduled work (doubled).
+- BCWS represents the budgeted cost of scheduled work (doubled).
-- Acwp represents the actual cost of work performed by a resource to date (double).
+- ACWP represents the actual cost of work performed by a resource to date (double).
 - AccrueAt represents the cost accrual method used for a resource (CostAccrualType).

 {{% /alert %}}